gauravsangwan/SIFTastic/VisualClassification/Readme.md

 <b> How to Run? </b> <br>
-In order to run image classifier, execute the following from the command line:
+To run image classifier, execute the following from the command line:
 ```
 python3 BoWC.py --train path [TRAIN PATH] --test path [TEST PATH] --no clusters [NO CLUSTERS] --kernel [KERNEL]
 ```
-where;
+where,
 1. TRAIN PATH : Path of train dataset.
 2. TEST PATH : Path of test dataset.
 3. NO CLUSTERS : Number of clusters, default 50.